JDUNNIN/api-projects-template/README.md

 - api2
 - api3

-Each developer should take a fork of this repo.
+Each developer should take a fork of this repo and update the devfileV2.yaml to replace `<user>` with your GitHub user name.